etchedjs/etched/README.md

 _Etches your JS objects in stone_

-**[PRERELEASE]** A utility to easily create some immutable objects by a chainable derivation that can be traced.
+A utility to easily create some immutable objects by a chainable derivation.

 ## Install